huntdatacenter/docs/docs/working-in-your-lab/workbench/troubleshooting.md

 An unresponsive or slow workbench may be caused by several things.
 Here's a small checklist to narrow down potential causes:

-* Use the Google Chrome as your browser as other browsers don't support all features and might cause potential silent failures.
+* Use Google Chrome as your browser.
+Other browsers don't support all features and might cause potential silent failures.

 * Restart your workbench environment to start fresh in the case something got hung up.
-[Click here](/working-in-your-lab/workbench/faq/#how-can-i-restart-my-workbench-environment) to se how.
+[Click here](/working-in-your-lab/workbench/faq/#how-can-i-restart-my-workbench-environment) to see how.

-* Check the resource consumption on your lab `home` machine to ensure that your have free memory and cpu resources for your tasks, for example by logging into yoru home machine and run [htop](/working-in-your-lab/technical-tools/htop/).
-Consider to upgrade your home machine size in the [service desk](/service-desk/lab-orders/#update-machine-size) if memory or cpu is full or near-full.
+* Check the resource consumption of your `home`-machine to ensure that you have availble free memory and cpu resources, for example by logging into your lab `home`-machine and run [htop](/working-in-your-lab/technical-tools/htop/).
+Consider to upgrade your machine size in the [service desk](/service-desk/lab-orders/#update-machine-size) if your are low on free resources.

 [Contact us](/contact) if none of these works for further investigation.